DoddaSrinivasan/UIStyleKit/README.md

 In Storyboard, select the component (label for example) and in the **Identity inspector** set the **custom class** to **KSUILabel** and **module** to **KSUIKit**

 Now in the **Attribute Inspector** you should find new attributes to be configured.
-Configure them with the keys you mentioned in the **KSUITheme appearance** defined in appdelegate.
-(Find example in below image)
+Configure them with the keys you mentioned in the **KSUITheme appearance** defined in app delegate.
+(Find example in below image).

 ![](images/AttributesInspector.png)

+You will find that the changes are not reflecting in the StoryBoard, this is because **Theme appearance is set in the app delegate** and would be available only while the app is running.

+*Figuring out a way to make this Theme appearance available for story board.
+Will update the library once a better way is available.*

+## Documentation

+On its way

 ## Author
 srinivasan.munna@gmail.com